briansak/clus2022-devwks-3140/README.md

 ```
 https://ec2.us-east-1.amazonaws.com/?Action=DescribeInstances&Filter.1.Name=instance-id&Filter.1.Value={Value_Below}&Version=2016-11-15
 ```
-Replacing "{Value_Below}" with the IP address associated with your pod in the table below.
+Replacing "{Value_Below}" with the IP address associated with your pod in the table below and set the API Method to **GET**.

 Pod 1: 172.31.31.233 <br />
 Pod 2: 172.31.22.192 <br />